 Tall and thin with legs for days, style icon Candy Darling knew how to entertain.
-Darling was a Warhol superstar who starred in Andy Warhol art films.
-More importantly today, she is considered an icon for her bravery as a trans person.
-She was a fragile beauty who led a life of parties, men, and disappointments, but the one constant in her life was beauty.
+She was a fragile beauty who led a life of parties, men, and disappointments, but the one constant in her life was style.
 Even on her deathbed, Darling stayed true to who she was, a Hollywood glamour puss.

 Born in Long Island, Darling spent her childhood idolizing Old Hollywood.
-She was inspired by the platinum-blonde hair and glamour of the 1940s and 1950s and yearned to be a famous actress.
+She was inspired by the platinum-blonde hair and glamour of the 1940s and 1950s, which echoed her want to be a famous actress.

 Darling’s acting aspirations took off when she met Andy Warhol.
 Attracted to her outgoing personality and beauty, Warhol saw her potential as a Warholian star.
 While at The Factory, Darling starred in “Flesh” and “Women in Revolt.”
 Darling’s role in “Women in Revolt” is noted as a true representation of what she wanted to be, a fabulous and beautiful woman.